nwy/Chronicling-America-API/README.md

 The Jupyter notebooks in this repository were created by NDNP staff in the Serial and Government Publications Division at the Library of Congress.
 The content was inspired by, and at times closely follows, the notebooks created by [LC Maps for Robots](https://github.com/LibraryOfCongress/data-exploration/blob/861bbe6e0fb9992fe1c4fedf43e3f61bccd980bc/loc.gov%20JSON%20API/maps/README.md)

 - Contact ndnptech@loc.gov for questions about these Chronicling America notebooks.

+### Rights Statement
+The content in this repository is free to use and reuse without restriction.

 ---